gbrunner/adv-programming-for-gis-and-rs/Week 2/README.md

 - Change the *center* and the *zoom* to be over St. Louis, MO.

-3. Change the renderer in the crime map to a [heatmap renderer](https://developers.arcgis.com/javascript/latest/sample-code/visualization-heatmap/index.html).
+3. (**Optional**)Change the renderer in the crime map to a [heatmap renderer](https://developers.arcgis.com/javascript/latest/sample-code/visualization-heatmap/index.html).
 Have some fun.
 Change the colors!
 - Starting from your code for **Problem 2**, after the last ```</style>```, add:
 ```
 <script>